Qubit regularized $O(N)$ nonlinear sigma models: Discussion and conclusions

+A particularly appealing feature of such qubit models is their suitability for implementation on quantum computers.
+When the quantum critical point can be located precisely, say using classical \ac{MC} computations, then a continuum \ac{QFT} is guaranteed to emerge.
+Close to this critical point, we may study any number of dynamical observables on a quantum computer, which would otherwise be typically inaccessible on classical computers.
+At least in the \textsc{nisq}-era, it will be extremely important to construct models that use the available qubits economically, and yet reproduce the physics of a \ac{QFT} to desired precision.

-While we hoped to push this qubit model for $N \geq 10$ as well, we found that higher $N$ qubit models seem to require larger volumes, which is limited by computational resources.
-This suggests that for larger $N$ there may be a new scale in the problem controlled by $N$.
-It would be interesting to systematically explore this.
-On a related note, up to the lattice sizes considered in this paper, we also found that the $N = 10$ qubit model does not seem to be in the usual (for $N \leq 8$) superfluid phase for large coupling $\lambda$.
-Whether this is simply an artifact of smaller volumes, or whether this signals a new phase transition is not clear, and this would be exciting to understand better.
-We believe this is best suited for a follow up work.
+While we had hoped to push our calculations for $N \geq 10$ as well, we encountered a somewhat puzzling phenomenon.
+We found that the higher $N$ qubit models require larger volumes, which are limited by available computational resources.
+This suggests that there may be a new scale in the problem that is controlled by $N$.
+It also looks like, up to the lattice sizes considered in this work, the $N=10$ qubit model is not in the usual superfluid phase for large negative $\lambda$, as it is in the $N\leq8$ models.
+Whether this signals a new kind of phase transition, or is simply an artifact of smaller volumes, is not clear.
+It would be very interesting to systematically explore higher $N$ qubit models.
+We leave this for a follow-up work.

-Another interesting direction to pursue is this qubit model in $(1+1)$-dimensions.
-The $O(3)$ nonlinear sigma model in $(1+1)$-dimensions is known to be asymptotically free, so one might ask if it is possible to reproduce the physics of asymptotic freedom with a finite dimensional Hilbert space at each lattice site.
-This is an especially relevant question since it will open up the possibility of studying other asymptotically free theories like \ac{QCD}.
-While we now have some evidence that this might be possible, this remains a controversial issue in the literature.
-The results for $(1+1)$-dimensional models will be published elsewhere.
+Recently, Ref.~\cite{liu_qubit_2022} studied the $O(N)$ qubit models from an algebraic perspective.
+They made the interesting observation that the qubit model algebra for the $O(N)$ model with the singlet and fundamental representations (like the one considered here) reproduces the infinite-dimensional $O(N)$ algebra in the large-$N$ limit.
+Naively, this might suggest that the large-$N$ qubit models should converge faster to the continuum limit, which seems to be in some tension with the large-$N$ behavior of our models.
+Perhaps there might be other large-$N$ qubit models which reproduce the continuum physics faster, in agreement with the analysis of the qubit algebras.
+This would be interesting to clarify and explore in a future work.